 - Visiting professorship at Université de Lausanne, 06/2019

 - Lisa Kaatz; Elsa Neumann fellow

 - Shilei Qiao; China Scholarship Council (CSC) fellow

 Physical and chemical processes during the dehydration of subducting oceanic lithosphere (reactive fluid flow under high-pressure / low-temperature conditions).

 During subduction, downgoing plates heat up and their hydrous minerals become progressively unstable and break down to produce water.
 It is now evident that the released fluids can reach the mantle wedge and cause melting.
-The most prominent metamorphic reaction occurring in subduction zones is the eclogitization of oceanic crust.
 It is commonly assumed that the density increase of this reaction makes plate subduction self-sustained.
 Seismic studies indicate that this transformation happens under non-equilibrium conditions and field evidence points to fluids as a trigger.
 The details of intra-slab fluid flow are, however, not yet understood.
 Field evidence points to not yet quantified relationships between reactions, fluid flow, seismicity and mobilization of both major and trace elements.
-I use a combined field and laboratory based approach to explore the interrelationships of these processes.
-I investigate how fluids migrate inside slabs (i.e. if fluid migration occurs mainly by distributed porous flow or by channelized fluid flow) and furthermore the interrelation between fluid flow and seismic slip.
+We use a combined field and laboratory-based approach to explore the interrelationships of these processes.
+By combining our findings and data with numerical simulations we investigate how fluids migrate within a slab, lead to metamorphic reactions, and cause element mobilization.
+Furthermore, we explore the interrelation between fluid flow and seismic slip.

 Reactive fluid flow and transport of so-called fluid-immobile elements.